 Distributed synchronous signal acquisition with IIoT connection and flexible interfaces for the continuous monitoring of civil engineering structures and infrastructure

-Regardless of whether measurement and testing technology is used in the production environment or in dedicated test equipment: as a rule, it is designed to solve new types of measurement tasks, collecting data or checking setpoints.
-More often than not, this requires special equipment that needs to be installed and connected to the control level.
+Regardless of whether measurement and testing technology is used in the production environment or in dedicated test equipment: most of the times, it is designed to solve new types of measurement tasks, collecting data or checking setpoints.
+Often, this requires special equipment that needs to be installed and connected to the control level.
 This results in a great deal of commissioning work as well as the complex maintenance of the systems and – associated with this − high costs.

 Beckhoff recognized as far back as the 1990s that the universal PC is an ideal instrument for solving a wide range of control tasks.
 Any problem that can be solved by programmatic computing power can in principle be run on one central PC (or possibly on several) and then acts on the environment via actuators, e.g., motors or valves.
-The PC receives the information via flexible I/O systems (input/output) placed close to the central controller (or even installed in it) or also detached as remote I/Os.
+The PC receives the information via flexible I/O systems placed close to the central controller (or even installed in it) or also detached as remote I/Os.
 This approach is easily transferable to tasks that are required in the metrological environment.
-Regardless of whether five or 500 or 50,000 measuring channels are to be recorded, a massive accumulation of measured data and the complex calculations or "eternal" file storage in gigabyte dimensions based on it, these requirements are everyday tasks for PC-based control and are not a challenge.
+Regardless of whether five, 500 or 50,000 measuring channels are to be recorded, these requirements are everyday tasks for PC-based control.
+Even the massive accumulation of measured data and the complex calculations or "eternal" file storage in gigabyte dimensions based on it do not pose a challenge.
 Based on fast consumer-driven developments, the so-called Industrial PCs (IPC), equipped with components that are available in the long term, are able to meet any programmable challenge.
-(See, for example, the , and series for mounting on the DIN rail.)
+(For example, see the and series and the series for mounting on the DIN rail.)

 The extraordinarily high computing power of modern PCs is also advantageous: control cycles or measurement tasks can be carried out even with extensive measured data in the fastest sequence – even with so-called short cycle times down to the 50 µs range – i.e. 20,000 cycles per second.
 The IPC platform can be scaled very easily in terms of performance, from the small controller, which performs 10 control cycles with 10 measuring points per second, to computing machines that calculate 10,000 channels 10,000 times per second.
 One of the decisive factors is that there are no technological limits to communication with the environment.
 This applies to: